 - More than one person can use the guns – Title II firearms can legally only be used by the gun’s owner.
 Because a gun trust acts as the legal owner of the gun, this allows anyone named as a trustee to also use the guns included in the trust.

 - Fewer headaches for the executor of the estate – The executor, or individual legally obligated to handle the estate, may not be aware of gun ownership rules and laws.
 A gun trust can help the executor avoid making legal mistakes, including criminal law violations.

 - Avoid transfer requirements – A gun trust can ease the process of transferring gun ownership.
 The guns will remain in the trust during and after the owner’s death and the owner has the option to grant specific rights to trustees and beneficiaries under the terms of the trust.
 Inheritors can avoid transfer taxes, ATF transfer forms, and other transfer requirements that would be necessary without a gun trust.

 How an Estate Planning Lawyer Can Help with Gun Trusts

 Estate planning can be a complicated process.
 It is critical to consider how state and federal laws will affect this process.
 Each estate is unique, and the best options for each family will vary depending on the assets of that family.
 For many families, this process may be easier with guidance from an experienced estate planning lawyer.

 Gun owners should consider the best way to transfer ownership of their firearms in the event of their death.
 Preparing for the future can help prevent our loved ones from the stress of handling these transfers on their own.
 At John Park Law, our experienced estate planning lawyers are ready to help gun owners add gun trusts to their estate plans, along with all other estate planning concerns.
-You can learn more about estate planning and gun trusts by contacting us today at 925-320-7077.
+John Park Law is a leading Salt Lake City law firm located in Cottonwood Heights, you can learn more about estate planning and gun trusts by contacting us today at 801-701-3330.